ManyPrimates/mp_pilot/README.md

 # ManyPrimates Pilot

 Project repository for the ManyPrimates Pilot study.
-For more information about ManyPriamtes visit: https://sites.google.com/view/manyprimates/home
+For more information about ManyPrimates visit: https://manyprimates.github.io

 ## Structure